-For research question RQ2 (performance penalty), we determine the relative slow down between SGLR-Expl and SGLR-Impl.
+For research question RQ2 (performance penalty), we determine the relative slow down between SGLR-Expl and SGLR-Impl (and briefly compare also the performance of the other parsers).
 We calculate the relative performance penalty between parsers separately for each file that can be parsed by all three parsers.
 We report the geometric mean and the distribution of the relative performance of all these files.